 We find out what your audience wants to read and share, and we create and promote that content for you.

 Search engine optimization has become a necessity for every website online.
 This is especially true for e-commerce sites.
-The proper placement of articles and descriptions can mean the difference between higher organic search engine visibility and not being seen at all.
+The proper placement of articles and descriptions can mean the difference between higher search engine visibilityvs not being seen at all.
 If you’re in a competitive market, it’s likely that a number of your contenders have SEO copywriters on their payroll to propel them to the number one listing.
-A successful SEO content strategy is just one way to rank your e-commerce store on Google, however.
+Good SEO content is just one way to rank your e-commerce store on Google, however.
+Ultimately, optimizing your site for SEO is key.
 Show More

-No matter what your online endeavors entail improving your basic SEO skills can only help you.
+No matter what your online endeavors entail improving your SEO skills can only help you.
 Researching SEO agencies is certainly one way to go about it.
-There are tons of SEO packages and SEO pricing that you can consider, but if you’re a serious e-commerce store owner you should educate yourself as much as possible.
-If you’re ready to be an SEO savvy e-commerce store owner, read on.
+There are tons of SEO packages that you can look into, but if you’re a serious e-commerce store owner you should educate yourself as much as possible.
+If you’re ready to be an SEO savvy e-commerce store owner or if you’re willing to change your current approach to SEO, read on, read on.

-With that being said, it’s important that you don’t choose words that are either too broad or too competitive.
+With that being said, it’s important that you don’t choose words that are considered to be toowide range (broad) or too competitive.
 If you’re too broad, not only will you have a high bounce rate, but your conversion rate will also be affected adversely.
 Furthermore, it's best that you don't go after keywords that are too competitive.
 It's going to take a lot of hard work to outrank your competition.
-Try looking at the search engine results for your targeted keyword - note where your competitors’ site ranks.
+Try looking at the Google search engine results for your targeted keyword - note where your competitor ranks.

 Let’s go back to our earlier example of cat toys.
 Targeting keywords such as “cats” or “feline lovers” would be too broad and too competitive to be feasible.
 These keywords don’t necessarily target individuals in search of cat toys.
 Besides, bigger businesses likely have the keywords “cats” and “feline lovers” well ranked, and it’s unlikely you’ll be able to rank well yourself.